rieckpil/progmot/content/post/writing-a-book-remotely.md

 > Luck is what happens when preparation meets opportunity.

-While scrolling through my Twitter feed, I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.
+While scrolling through my Twitter feed, I saw a fellow technical blogger reaching out to other bloggers to exchange knowledge and ideas.

 {{< tweet user="TomHombergs" id="1278635778722000902" >}}